SpinalHDL/SpinalWorkshop/src/main/scala/workshop/udp/spec.md

 You can run this wrapped RTL by running `make` in the src/test/python/workshop/udp/onnetwork folder.<br>
 You can also run an python script that will send an `discoveringCmd` and wait two seconds for `discoveringRsp` answers by running `python Client.py` in the same folder.<br>
-By default Client.py broadcast request are sent the the localhost (127.0.0.1).
+By default Client.py broadcast requests are sent to the localhost (127.0.0.1).
 If you want to bind another network, you have to put the IP of your corresponding network card inside the ip.txt file.